-The Complainant has adduced evidence that the Panel accepts, namely Annex 2 to the Complaint, that the Complainant is the registered owner of the internationally registered trademark being trademark n°947686 for ARCELORMITTAL® ("the ARCELORMITTAL trademark") that it registered via WIPO on August 3, 2007.
+The Complainant has adduced evidence that the Panel accepts, that the Complainant is the registered owner of the internationally registered trademark being trademark n°947686 for ARCELORMITTAL® ("the ARCELORMITTAL trademark") that it registered via WIPO on August 3, 2007.

-It will be seen therefore that the trademark was registered well before the disputed domain name was registered, which was on April 7, 2023 and it is used to redirect internet users to a website that pretends to be that of the Complainant .
+It will be seen therefore that the trademark was registered well before the disputed domain name was registered, which was on April 6, 2023 and which is used to redirect internet users to a webpage that carries information that could well be seen by internet users to relate to goods and services offered by the Complainant.
 The Complainant has verified that the Respondent is the registrant of the disputed domain name.